Insulineresistentie compromitteert pentosefosfaatroute en LVAD-gemedieerd herstel bij obese hartfalenpatiënten

 Abstract (original)

 BACKGROUND:End-stage heart failure (HF) remains a major global health challenge, and left ventricular assist devices (LVADs) represent an important therapeutic option.
-LVAD-mediated mechanical unloading improves cardiac function and promotes myocardial recovery in many patients with HF.
-How cardiac unloading by LVADs leads to myocardial recovery and whether impairment of these processes underlies the limited myocardial recovery benefit in obese patients remain poorly understood.METHODS:Patients with HF with LVADs were recruited for an investigation of the correlation between patients’ body mass index and their response to LVAD-mediated myocardial recovery.
-Moreover, a mouse model of heterotopic cervical heart transplantation was used to simulate LVAD unloading.
-Single-nucleus RNA sequencing and stable-isotope tracing metabolomics were performed to explore the changes of signaling pathways and metabolic processes in unloaded hearts.
-In vitro cyclic stretch assays were used to evaluate h
+LVAD-mediated mechanical unloading improves cardiac function and promotes myocardial recovery in many patients with HF; however, this recovery response is suboptimal in obese patients.
+The mechanisms by which LVAD-mediated unloading induces myocardial recovery, and how obesity alters these processes to blunt myocardial recovery, remain poorly understood.METHODS:Patients with HF receiving LVAD support were recruited to investigate the correlation between patients' body mass index and the myocardial recovery response following LVAD implantation.
+In parallel, a mouse model of heterotopic cervical heart transplantation was used to simulate LVAD-mediated cardiac unloading.
+Single-nucleus RNA sequencing and stable-isotope tracing metabolomics were performed to explore the changes of signaling pathways and metabolic processes i

 Dit artikel is een samenvatting van een publicatie in Circulation.
 Voor het volledige artikel, alle details en referenties verwijzen wij u naar de oorspronkelijke bron.